 Volunteer Guidelines

-Welcome to Amber Burn, where YOU are the creator, the participant, and the volunteer!
+Welcome to Amber Burn, where we are the creators, the participants, and the volunteers!

-Since Amber Burn is an official Lithuanian regional Burn event, it is guided by the 10 Principles of Burning Man.
-Although the principles are descriptive, not prescriptive, they are the guidelines for how we, as a community, are building the world for ourselves and how we seek to live in our daily lives.
+Amber Burn is an official Lithuanian regional Burn event.
+The 10 Principles of Burning Man are descriptive, not prescriptive; they are the guidelines for how we, as a community, are building the world for ourselves and how we seek to live in our daily lives.

 The 10 Principles of Burning Man: